morse-simulator/morse/doc/morse/user/advanced_tutorials/hri_tutorial.rst

 Picking objects
 ---------------
 Our human can pick and release objects.
-Let's add a new cube on one of the tables: switch to the ortho view (:kbd:`Numpad 5`), and using the front view (:kbd:`Numpad 1`) and top view (:kbd:`Numpad 7`), place the 3D cursor on the top of a table:
+Let's add a new cube on one of the tables: switch to the orthogonal view (:kbd:`Numpad 5`), and using the front view (:kbd:`Numpad 1`) and top view (:kbd:`Numpad 7`), place the 3D cursor on the top of a table: